mikevosskuhler/aws_saa_co3/Databases.md

+# ACID vs BASE
+CAP Theorem --> Consistency, availability, Partition tolerance (you can only have two)
+- ACID --> Atomic Consistent Isolated Durable
+	- **Most RDS databases are ACID** --> mostly SQL
+	- Atomic --> all part of a transaction are successful, or the whole transaction fails
+	- Consistent --> The database moves from one valid state to another, it cannot lead to a state that is not compliant with the database rules
+	- Isolated --> transactions are separated from each other
+	- Durable --> once committed transactions are durable and cannot be lost
+- BASE --> Basically available SoftState EventuallyConsistent
+	- mostly NoSQL --> **DynamoDB** --> DynamoDB transactions is ACID
+	- Basically available --> highly available but not guaranteed consistent
+	- Soft State --> doesnt enforce consistency, so the app has to take care of this
+	- Eventually Consistent --> reads and writes will ultimately be consistent, but it may take time
 # DB types
 ## OLTP
 high frequency of reads / writes multiple operations per second
 ## OLAP
 Complex queries against big datasets
 # RDS
+Database Server as a Service --> one RDS DB server can run multiple databases.
+- AWS manages the Server including updates, you do not get OS access.
+- Runs in VPC --> AWS private service
+- each instance has dedicated storage using EBS --> aurora does this differently
+## Networking
+- Uses subnet groups --> list of subnets that can be used by a specific RDS DB instance(s)
+	- primary and standby are put in random subnet in the SN group (but they will be in different AZs) --> you can also pick them yourself
+- RDS instance can be deployed in public subnets with public IP address
+## Resilience
+- snapshots --> S3 (AWS managed, not customer visible) --> can be replicated accross region (has to be configured)
+	- S3 --> regionally resilient
+	- manual --> called snapshot, can only be done manually, or through a script, snaps the whole instance (all DBs).
+		- initial snapshot take whole instance, after that its increments
+		- causes a short read / write interuption --> for single AZ, multiAZ uses secondary
+		- Snapshots don't expire and persist after DB deletion
+- automated backups --> once per day
+	- similar to snapshots
+	- every 5 minutes the transaction logs are written to S3
+	- retention can be 0 to 35 days --> 0 means no backups
+- restoring from a snapshot / backup --> backup is restored and transaction logs are replayed | can be time consuming
+- RR --> separate from MultiAZs and need support from the app.
+	- max 5 per DB instance
+	-  can be promoted to primary for fast recovery --> only works if data is not corrupted
+	- read only until promoted
+	- can be across regions
+- MultiAZ --> across AZs (not regions), each instance has their own storage
+	- Instance deployment --> uses standby instance
+		- Synchronous replication at storage level
+		- standby cannot be reached (at failover the CNAME will change to secondary),
+		- the standby does incur cost (its running),
+		- backups are taken from the secondary
+	- Cluster Deployment --> uses up to two read replica's, better for performance,
+		- only primary can write,
+		- cluster CNAME --> read / write endpoint,
+		- reader CNAME --> points to any reader instance (potentially including primary),
+		- uses Graviton hardware,
+		- replication is done using transaction logs
+## Security
+- ssl/tls in transit
+- encrytion at rest
+	- EBS uses KMS --> default (this is handled by EBS / host, so transparent to the DB)
+	- CMK --> Storage / Logs / Snapshots / replica all encrypted with same key --> cannot be removed once turned on
+- IAM auth --> by default the DB native user management is used
+	- AWS IAM auth is also supported --> AWS IAM manages access tokens / roles and rotation--> only authentication

 ## DB engines
 ### MySQL
 - OLTP